Joachim Murat: Early life

 Murat's parents intended that he pursue a vocation in the church.
 He was taught by the parish priest, after which he won a place at the College of Saint-Michel at Cahors when he was ten years old.
 He then entered the seminary of the Lazarists at Toulouse.
 When a regiment of cavalry passed through the city in 1787, he ran away and enlisted on 23 February 1787 in the Chasseurs des Ardennes, which the following year became known as the Chasseurs de Champagne, or the 12th Chasseurs.
-In 1789, an affair forced him to resign, and he returned to his family, becoming a clerk to a haberdasher at Saint-Ceré.
+In 1789, an affair forced him to resign, and he returned to his family, becoming a clerk to a haberdasher at Saint-Céré.

+Military career

 French Revolutionary Wars

 By 1790, Murat had joined the National Guard.
-The Canton of Montaucon sent him as its representative to the celebration of the first anniversary of Bastille Day (la Fête nationale).
+The Canton of Montaucon sent him as its representative to the Fête de la Fédération, the celebration of the first anniversary of Bastille Day (la Fête nationale).
 He was reinstated in his former regiment.
 Because part of the 12th Chasseurs had been sent to Montmédy to protect the royal family on its flight to Varennes, the regiment had to defend its honour and loyalty to the Republic.
 Murat and the regiment's adjutant made a speech to the assembly at Toul to that effect.

 In 1792, Murat joined the Constitutional Guard, but left it that same year.
 His departure was attributed to various causes, including his constant quarreling and dueling, although he claimed he left to avoid punishment for being absent without leave.

 An ardent Republican, Murat wrote to his brother in 1791 stating he was preoccupied with revolutionary affairs and would sooner die than cease to be a patriot.
 Upon his departure from the Constitutional Guard, he reported to the Committee of Surveillance of the Constitutional Assembly that the Guard was guilty of treason and that his lieutenant colonel, a man named Descours, had encouraged him to serve in the émigré army of Louis Joseph, Prince of Condé, then stationed in Koblenz.
 This garnered for him the support of the Republicans.
-Murat rejoined his former regiment and was promoted to corporal in April, and later to sergeant in May.
+Murat rejoined his former regiment and was promoted to corporal in April, and in May to sergeant.

 By 19 November 1792, Murat was 25 years old and elated at his latest promotion.
 As a sous-lieutenant, he thought, his family must recognise that he had no great propensity for the priesthood, and he was hoping to prove that he had not been wrong in wishing to be a soldier.
 Two of the ministers had accused him of being an aristocrat, confusing him with the noble family of Murat d'Auvergne, an accusation that continued to haunt him for the next several years.